mateoclarke/mateoclarke-dot-com/blog/_posts/2014-11-12-makersquare-faq.md

 layout: post
 title: Bootcamp FAQ
 ---
+*I graduated from Makersquare's 3rd cohort.
+I really enjoyed the three months I spent in their intensive bootcamp and over the past several months, folks have come to me with questions about my experience.
+Here are some of the most frequent questions I've been asekd.*

-What was the interview process like?
+**What was the interview process like? **
 I know that for Makersquare specifically, things have changed a lot since I went into the classroom for my first tour & interview over a year ago.
 Keep that in mind for everything below: the curriculum, interview process, cohort model, etc have all evolved over the course of the past year since I was a student.

 First, I was asked questions about my background, basically prompted to